dounix/neopi/README.md

 ```

 ### clone/configure
+clone this repo
-clone this repo, edit neopi.cfg to suit
+edit neopi.cfg to suit, minimum change the directory where designs are stored
+copy/mount DST/dst files to the defined directory
 start neopi.py
 choose a file to send, it will show pending..
 select input from PC on NEO control panel, it will be sent to the serial port